theodorey/bettermotherfuckingwebsite/backend.md

 		<aside>And it's more fucking perfect than the last guy's.</aside>
 	<h2>Seriously, it takes minimal fucking effort to improve this shit.</h2>
 		<p>7 fucking declarations.</p>
-		<p>That's how much CSS it took to turn that grotesque pile of shit into this easy-to-read masterpiece.
+		<p>That's how much CSS it took to turn that <a href="http://motherfuckingwebsite.com">grotesque pile of shit</a> into this easy-to-read masterpiece.
 It's so fucking simple and it <em>still</em> has all the glory of the original perfect-ass website:</p>
 	<ul>
 		<li>Shit's <em>still</em> lightweight and loads fast</li>
 		<li><em>still</em> fits on all your shitty screens</li>